 - Baby Sitter

 There is no one right way to deliver your fundraising message.
 Emails, letters, and in-person requests are by far the most common, but Riders often get very creative with their fundraising strategies!
 Here are a range of techniques you can use to reach your fundraising goal.
 We encourage you to try several until you find the ones that work best for you:

 Tried and True

 - EMAIL: Many people use email as their main means of soliciting sponsorship.
-Tools in your Fundraising Portal will help make composing, sending and tracking emails very easy.
+Tools in your Fundraising Portal will help make composing emails very easy.

 - LETTERS: Although email is quick and easy, some have found that letters-sent via “snail mail”-are more personal and often get better results.
 Be sure to include a return envelope, stamped and self-addressed, to help your donor respond to your request.
 Read our tips on composing your fundraising letter in the tab “what to say”

 - JUST ASK: Some people are comfortable with the most direct approach: asking for money in person or by phone is usually very effective.
 You may want to follow up with an email reminder.

 Creative, Funky and Fun

 - SPINNING CLASS Ask your fitness club or JCC to donate space and a teacher to host a class.
 Play Israeli music and show a slideshow of the route or other Hazon Rides during the class.